ishiikurisu/Lab/README.md

 Raven's Progressive Matrices
 ----------------------------

 We want to implement a version of the Raven's Progressive Matrices (RPM) test to apply on children; and generate not only _g_-factors but also electroencephalographic data from them, so we can analyze how children take decisions during these tests.
-It's currently implemented using E-prime, but there is no aplication to analyze its generated data.
-Right now, we are implementing it using C#, so we can take care of both requirements seamlessly.
+It's currently implemented on E-prime and (almost) on C#, but there is no aplication to analyze its generated data.
 It's located in the [Raven](https://github.com/ishiikurisu/EEG/tree/master/src/raven) folder.

 Minor Projects
 --------------